private-attribution/i-d/draft-thomson-ppm-prss.md

 Rejection sampling provides uniform randomness across the range from 0 to `m` without bias.
 However, rejection sampling can require an indefinite number of PRF invocations to produce a result.
-Rejection is more likely - and so the PRF invocation requirements are higher - when `m` is closer to 2<sup>n-1</sup> than 2<sup>n</sup>.
-This can make rejection sampling unsuitable for use with indexed randomness ({{indexed}}), though it might be used a finite number of times before falling back to oversampling, which might reduce the effect of oversampling bias.
+Rejection is more likely -- and so the expected number of PRF invocations increases -- when `m` is closer to 2<sup>n-1</sup> than 2<sup>n</sup>.
+This can make rejection sampling unsuitable for use with indexed randomness ({{indexed}}).
+Rejection sampling might be used a limited number of times before falling back to oversampling ({{oversampling}}), which can reduce oversampling bias while capping the number of PRF invocations.

 ## Oversampling {#oversampling}